 Extraction of Islam from the Muslim Genius’ Work

 I have noticed that in mainstream “intellectual” circles, there is this deliberate tendency to subtract Islam from works of Muslim artists especially when their creative endeavor reflects pure genius and grace.
 This is what has happened with the work of Jalal-ad-Din Muhammad Balkhi better known as Rumi, the world’s most read poet; in my eyes he represents the greatest exemple in this inclination to extract the religion and tradition of Islam from Muslim geniuses’ work.
 The authentic context of his profound poetry, which is Islam, has been extracted from most books on him translated/published in the West.
-Or he is simply labeled as a “Sufi” poet, excluding the whole Islamic culture and practice that shaped his life and work.
+Or he is simply labeled as a “Sufi” poet, excluding the whole Islamic culture and practice that shaped his life, his enlightenment and his work.

 Since there is great fear around Islam itself it may be that for marketing purposes, it is convenient to “mask” Islamic artistry with other terms.
 Yet Sufism remains an expression of Islam regardless of the widespread aversion toward Islam which is also subtly fed by many scholars who are as rigid as the system they serve.
 Because Sufism has great appeal thanks to its excellent, profound artistic expressions, academics who want to profit from it, have managed to “separate” it from Islam as if to perpetuate the isolation of Islam from its own graceful reality which actually is animated since the beginning of the Creation and not since the 7th century as Eurocentric historians would have us believe. (please read “The Transcendence of Islam” for more details.)